ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/10-rest.md

 4. `/custom/{id}/delete` - browser sends a POST request to this URL to delete the item (this is invisible to the user)
 5. `/custom` - browser is redirected back to the main page

-#### Update UML Diagram
+### Update UML Diagram

-At the end of this project, you should **create a new UML diagram** for the project that includes the new web application classes.
-It should also show the links to other classes/packages in the application, but those items do not require any details (they can just be simple boxes containing the class or package name.)
+At the end of this project, you should **update the UML diagram** for the project to include the new web application classes.
+You may choose to make multiple diagrams showing more detail within each package, and a summary diagram showing the relationships between the packages.

 ## Time Requirements